Do It to It: Music video

 The video begins with the girls' father forbidding them to party, have boys over, or stay up late while their parents are out of town.
 After he leaves, Farrah turns to the camera and says: "Y'all know it's on, right?".
 The girls then begin a dance routine in front of a silver background spliced with a wild party being hosted at their house.
 The next day, the parents return to find the party mess and a boy wandering around the house, leaving the girls sighing at being caught.

 The video was shot in Atlanta, Georgia and was directed by Benny Boom.
 J-Nicks, Jazze Pha, & D-Roc of the Ying Yang Twins made cameo appearances.

 MTV censored the word "kryptonite" from its airings of the video, as in the United States, that word is slang for marijuana.

 Remixes

-A remix of the song (Rap Remix) exists, featuring artists Yung Joc, Jody Breeze, Chingy and Fabo.
-This version also references some songs by artists, like Yung Joc's "It's Goin' Down" and Fabo from D4L's "Laffy Taffy".
+A remix of the song (Rap Remix) exists, featuring rappers Yung Joc, Jody Breeze, Chingy and Fabo.
+This version also references some songs by other rappers, such as Yung Joc's "It's Goin' Down" and Fabo from D4L's "Laffy Taffy".